What is mediation?

 Mediation is a free, confidential proceeding for customers who have not received a satisfactory response to their complaint.

 Before you request mediation, you must submit a written complaint to SNCF, Eurostar, Thalys or Corsica Railways.
-If the carrier rejects your complaint in writing or fails to respond within one month, you may ask the Ombudsperson to mediate the dispute (unless the carrier’s general terms and conditions specify a different deadline).
+If the carrier rejects your complaint in writing or fails to respond within 1 month, you may ask the Ombudsperson to mediate the dispute (unless the carrier’s general terms and conditions specify a different deadline).

 How it works

-Mediation is a four-step process:
+Mediation is a 4-step process: